forigo/forigo/README.md

 Hi 👋 I'm Fori \[.sgnirts\]
 ===========================================

 I've been a code lover for several years and now I've finally returned to study web development in order to switch out my career.
-Nowadays in order to improve my knowledge and skills I'm studying through the Explorer program from Rocketseat.

 * 🌱   I'm a newbie developer
 * 🌍  I'm based in Paranaguá - Brazil